BendikOlsen/quickpic/README.md

 * [Setup](#setup)

 ## General info
-* Project is still under work
+* This project is a picture(url) sharing app with login and authentication.
-This project is a picture(url) sharing app with login and authentication.
+* Project is still under work.

 ## Technologies
 This project is created with: